cguardia/questions/docs/installation.rst

  - survey-react
  - survey-vue

+It's also necessary to add the SurveyJS custom widgets (`surveyjs-widgets`), since they are included in Questions.

 If you have ``npm`` available, but are not building a JS application and only want the SurveyJS resources, create a directory for static resources in your Python web application project, and do the following:

 .. code-block:: console